20 Unusual Uses for Workshop Tools

 If you’re working on a project and realize that you need a softer impact than you’d get from a standard hammer, then it’s time to break out a rubber mallet.
-But if you don’t have one, and don’t want to spend the time or money to run down to the hardware store, slip a rubber cane tip onto your hammer’s striking surface, or cut a hole into a tennis ball and slip it onto the hammer’s head.
-It’s a great way to create an instant rubber mallet for tasks like adjusting patio paver stones and simple furniture repair.
+But if you don’t have one, slip a rubber cane tip onto your hammer’s striking surface, or cut a hole into a tennis ball and slip it onto the hammer’s head.
+Check out these other awesome hammer hacks.

 Mechanic’s Creeper Tool Dolly

 Tired of dragging heavy or bulky tools around your shop?
 Grab an unused mechanic’s creeper and turn it into a tool dolly.
 This simple hack will save time and protect your back.